anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 different CSRs. */

 {{I-D.ietf-netconf-sztp-csr}} considers PKCS#10 but
-also CMP and CMC as certificate request format.
+also CMP and CMC as certification request format.
 Note that the wrapping signature is only necessary for plain PKCS#10 as other request formats like CMP and CMS support the signature wrapping as part of their own certificate request format.